PRO-2684/gadgets/README.md

 ![GitHub license](https://img.shields.io/github/license/PRO-2684/gadgets?style=flat-square) English | [简体中文](./README_CN.md)

 ## Introduction
 Some code snippets that's hard to categorize.
 See READMEs under subfolders for detailed description if you're interested in some of them.
+Snippets not listed below that are in the directory are not officially released and have no related documentation, and are only for testing.

 ## List
 - `52_enhance`: 52 forum enhancement script.